seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 And turn pre-ordinance and first decree
 Into the law of children.
 Be not fond,
 To think that Caesar bears such rebel blood
-That will be thaw’d from the true quality
+That will be thaw'd from the true quality
 With that which melteth fools; I mean, sweet words,
-Low-crooked court’sies and base spaniel-fawning.
+Low-crooked court'sies and base spaniel-fawning.
 Thy brother by decree is banished:
 If thou dost bend and pray and fawn for him,
 I spurn thee like a cur out of my way.